Vailzz/Vailzz/README.md

 <h1 align="center">Hi 👋, I'm Juan José!</h1>
 <h3 align="center">A passionate junior in Software developing from Colombia</h3>

-- 🔭 I’m currently working on: [MisionTic](https://www.misiontic2022.gov.co/portal/)

-- 🌱 I’m currently learning: **at MisionTic's courses, CS50 harvard University computer science course**
+- 🔭 I've been in courses such as: MisionTic, CS50 harvard University computer science course

 - 💬 Ask me about: **Python, Java**